 Policies to encourage efficient and innovative mobile broadband practices for new market entrants and consumers including by allocating and assigning spectrum

-Best practices for infrastructure sharing and access to networks to promote market entry.
+Best practices for infrastructure sharing and access to networks to promote market entry, where appropriate.

-Studies to examine new and innovative pricing methodologies for broadband services; Identification of the regulatory and legislative challenges, which will help operators in providing OTT services at local level
+Studies to examine new and innovative pricing methodologies for broadband services;Assessment of the current demand for broadband at global and regional level;

+Best practices for stimulating investment in broadband that allow the delivery of services for development in an affordable manner.

+APT Document WTDC 37 Add 15

+Identification of policy tools to facilitate and encourage successful and competitive IP based services and applications (so called “Over the Top” Services (OTT) services), availability to consumers at the local and national levels;

-• Areas of study:
+•

-1) Definition of OTT services

-2) Regulation of interconnection and access to IP-based applications for the provision of OTT services

-3)

-4) Conformity of service provision with different countries' licensing frameworks

-• Determination of the security challenges associated with cross-border provision of OTT services, and protection of subscriber data and privacy

-• Study of the economic impact of the provision of OTT services, and their impact on operators' infrastructure development and investment opportunities
+Identify the range of alternative successful business arrangements that have been used to meet growing demand and other changes in the market

-• Identification of the best practices and experiences of ITU Member States on how to regulate OTT services.
+Identification of the best practices and policies that create incentives for investment in IP based services and applications .

+(Arab States WTDC14 43 Add.
+16)

 Broadband Transition and Implementation